I am not a financial adviser, this post is just a few basic and simple money-saving tips for young people, using my own

 Getting Apple Pay or similar alternatives is scarily easy- and it makes frivolous spending easier too.
 The easier it is to spend money, the more money you’ll spend!

 If you know you won’t be able to control your spending as easily as a regular bank card or bank account, get rid of Apple Pay.

 3. Choose discounts

-One of the most simple money-saving tips is to choose discounts whenever you can- and you can do this whether you’re a student or not.
+One of the best simple money-saving tips is to choose discounts whenever you can- and you can do this whether you’re a University student or not.